 Where to see the Krampus in or around Salzburg

-Tonight, 5th December, is St Nicolaus Eve and you can attend the Krampus run in Salzburg’s Altstadt.
+5th December, is St Nicolaus Eve, the night of the Krampus run in Salzburg’s Altstadt.
 There are also many other parades that take place throughout the Salzburg region, from its suburbs to tiny mountain villages, as well as throughout Austria and the neighbouring German state of Bavaria.
 The following two links will help you plan which Krampus or Perchten parades coincide with your visit: